Altanis/studybuddy/README.md

 ﻿# StudyBuddy

 StudyBuddy is an application designed at a 4 day long hackathon, [DualHacks](https://dualhacks.devpost.com/), for innovating technology.
+This app won 4th of ~30ish competitors.

 ## What is StudyBuddy?